 Turkish rule.
-In spite of the fact that those who occupied Kephalonia had a beneficial impact on the island, the aim
+In spite of the fact that those who occupied Cephalonia had a beneficial impact on the island, the aim

 and dream of the local population was always to unite with Greece.

-In May 1864, Kephalonia was finally united to the rest of the country.
+In May 1864, Cephalonia was finally united to the rest of the country.
 Britain agreed to give back the Eptanisa to

 Greece, and the Act was part of the so called London Treaty.